bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

    Specifies a name for the created image.
 It **MUST** have this format:
    ’DOCKERHUB-USERNAME/image-name’.
-   The *DOCKERHUB_USERNAME* must be the username of your personal Dockerhub account.
+   The *DOCKERHUB_USERNAME* must be the username of your personal Docker Hub account.
-   The *image_name* can be whatever you want, and will be used as the identifier for the image in Dockerhub.
+   The *image_name* can be whatever you want, and will be used as the identifier for the image in Docker Hub.
 This name will be the one you will use to execute the application in Docker.
-   For example, if my Dockerhub username is john123 and I want my image to be named “my-image-app”:
+   For example, if my Docker Hub username is john123 and I want my image to be named “my-image-app”:
    ``--image-name=“john123/my-image-app”``.